-- · A named person who is responsible for policy implementation - A named person who is responsible for ensuring that sufficient staff are suitably trained, - · A commitment that all relevant staff will be made aware of the child's condition, - Cover arrangements in case of staff absence or staff turnover to ensure someone is always available, - · Briefing for supply teachers, - Risk assessments for school visits, holidays and other school activities outside of the normal timetable and - Monitoring of Individual healthcare plans.
+- A named person who is responsible for policy implementation - A named person who is responsible for ensuring that sufficient staff are suitably trained, - A commitment that all relevant staff will be made aware of the child's condition, - Cover arrangements in case of staff absence or staff turnover to ensure someone is always available, - Risk assessments for school visits, holidays and other school activities outside of the normal timetable and - Monitoring of Individual healthcare plans.

-The Head teacher Mr M Johnson is responsible for ensuring that sufficient staff are suitably trained.
+The Head Teacher Mr M Johnson is responsible for ensuring that sufficient staff are suitably trained.
 Where a child has a medical need the school medical welfare officer and key members of the Curriculum Support Team will receive appropriate training to enable them to support the student's needs.
-A record of training will be kept on the staff file (Appendix 3).
+Staff training records are kept on their school file.